The Girl Who Stands Behind | Very Strong Shojo Thrills

 Much like my experience with The Missing Heir, The Girl Who Stands Behind kept me hooked from the start.
 The way it sets up the events of the next game made the story all the more intriguing, and I found myself eager to see how everything would unfold.
 With the story’s haunting atmosphere and impressive presentation, it’s a must-play for fans of mystery and visual novels.

-In Summary: The Girl Who Stands Behind excels with impressive Live2D animations, detailed character designs, and an engaging story.
-Its intuitive interface and strong voice acting enhance the experience, despite some challenges with conversational clarity and pacing.
-As a prequel, it effectively sets up the series and offers a compelling entry point.
-With its premise leaning more into the supernatural, it’s a must-play for fans of visual novels.
+Summary: The Girl Who Stands Behind excels with impressive Live2D animations, detailed character designs, and an engaging story.
+Its intuitive interface and strong voice acting elevate the experience, though minor issues with conversational clarity and pacing are present.

 References